 Having a foundation in online book marketing makes a difference to any book’s ability to succeed in the market.

-With an Author-first approach, it’s making sure you and your brand goes out in the world.
-Most of you will have a coaching, consulting or a particular business in the background and with this approach, it’s going to have the most effect.
+With an author-first approach, it’s making sure you and your brand goes out in the world.
+Many of you will have a coaching, consulting or a particular business in the background and with this approach, it’s going to have the most effect.

 The first 3 times I published, I had zero brand and no real connection to ‘me’.
-The next time I published, I went hard on research and achieved some relevance with adding my own case study experiences (and supplier details) to the book.
+But the next time I published, I went hard on research and achieved some relevance with adding my own case study experiences (and supplier details) to the book.
+This book tied into our web design business, which helped.

 1. Start marketing early